chromatone/chromatone.center/README.md

 Webapps to perform independent researches of sound and color.

-## Memorize
+## Shop

 Posters and memos to use for better memorization of fundamental music concepts.

-## Practice

 Stickers for musical instruments to physically map notes and pitch classes with corresponding colors.

-## Express
+## Support

 Musical and visual projects and performers, who implement Chromatone system in practice.

-## Contribute

 Repositories for the open source code base for the system.
 Mainly frontend web applications, but may include designs and even this website repo itself.

 ## Contact

-Contact the author and partners of the system.
+Contact the author and the headquarter of the project.